 PwC’s ‘Time for Trust’ report (2020), estimates Blockchain’s overall contribution to the Indian economy to surge to $62.2 billion in 2030.
 The Blockchain database will prove to be the first step towards these estimations, which will thus require seamless internet for farmers, Blockchain training for human resource and a division in the Ministry of Electronics and Information Technology.
 The Blockchain database has the potential to remove politicisation, enhance corporate governance and provide faster public service delivery, by exercising minimum government-maximum governance.

 This article was written by Ananya Pal.
-Ananya Pal secured second prize at the ATLAS-CPPR South Asia Public Policy challenge 2020-21.
-This article was first published in The News Experts.
+Ananya Pal secured second prize at the ATLAS-CPPR South Asia Public Policy challenge 2020-21 and was first published in The News Experts.